 There is a wealth of information available, however, that is not online and the benefit of using a professional service like ours is that we know what kind of records can assist in finding information and where to look for those records.

 If you are interested in using our services we offer a free initial consultation of 20 minutes.
 Thereafter we make an hourly charge plus expenses which include the cost of certificates and travel.
-It can be difficult to estimate costs for a particular project but we recommend that initially that you commission us for 3-4 hours to see if we can help you.
+It can be difficult to estimate costs for a particular project but we recommend that initially that you commission us for a few hours to see if we can help you.
 Doing research in stages can be beneficial as it can keep costs in check.